humanmade/altis-cloud/docs/WAF/traffic-management.md

 that is already blocked by one of those never reaches Traffic Management, so it is counted in the firewall's **Blocked Requests** total but does not appear in the bot breakdown.

-Rules only act on *unverified* bots.
-A verified bot (for example, Googlebot crawling from Google's published IP ranges) is still labelled and counted under its category, but the action you set for that category is not applied to it.
+### Rules only act on unverified bots

+**Setting a category to Block, CAPTCHA, or Challenge affects unverified bots only.** A verified bot, such as Googlebot crawling from Google's published IP ranges, Bingbot from Microsoft's, or Pingdom from its own monitoring network, is labelled and counted under its category, but the action you set for that category is never applied to it.
+It passes through Traffic Management untouched.

+This is deliberate.
+Verification means the bot's identity has been independently confirmed, usually by checking the source IP against ranges the operator publishes, so it cannot be spoofed.
+The action is reserved for clients that merely *claim* to be that kind of bot: a scraper sending Googlebot's user agent from a hosting provider is unverified and is acted on.
+It also means you cannot damage your search ranking by setting Search Engine to Block, because the real search engines are verified.

+**The AI category is the one exception.** Its action applies to verified and unverified bots alike, so setting AI to Block does stop GPTBot, ClaudeBot, PerplexityBot, Bytespider and similar crawlers even when they come from their operators' own networks.

+Signals and Targeted Protections never match verified bots at all, so the question does not arise for them.

+In practice, the number of requests a Block will affect is therefore much smaller than the category's row on the Traffic page suggests, which counts verified and unverified bots together.
+If you need to block a specific verified bot in any category other than AI, use [User-Agent Blocking](./ua-blocking.md), which applies to every request regardless of verification.

 ## Mode